blackears/cyclopsLevelBuilder/README.md

 ## Contributing

 Please open small issues.
 PRs are welcome for small fixes.
-Broader ideas can be opened for discussions in the [Discussions](https://github.com/blackears/cyclopsLevelBuilder/discussions) forum.
+Broader ideas can be opened for discussion in the [Discussions](https://github.com/blackears/cyclopsLevelBuilder/discussions) forum.

 ## Roadmap